University of Massachusetts Amherst Course Numbering System:

 Graduate students enrolled in degree programs are eligible to register for most courses offered at Amherst, Smith, Mount Holyoke, and Hampshire colleges through the Five College Consortium.
 Each student must enroll for at least one three-credit University of Massachusetts Amherst course to be eligible to take courses at the cooperating colleges.
 Note: Most courses offered by the area colleges are undergraduate level and, therefore, are not necessarily applicable toward graduate degree credit at the university.
 You may register for Five College courses using SPIRE.
 Each semester there are two registration periods for Five College classes.
 You can find these dates listed on the Five College Online Academic Calendar.
 To search for courses, visit the Five College Course Catalog.

-Review the course and program offerings on the Division of Continuing and Professional Education website.
+Review the course and program offerings on the University Without Walls website.

 Maximum Course/Credit Load:

-A graduate student may routinely register for up to sixteen (16) credits each semester and nine (9) credits during the summer session.
-Any student who wishes to register for an additional course (maximum of 18 credits) must secure the endorsement of his/her Graduate Program Director.
+A graduate student in a full-time degree program may routinely register for up to sixteen (16) credits each fall and spring semester, nine (9) credits during the summer session, and eight (8) credits during the six week winter session.
+Any student who wishes to register for an additional course in the fall and spring semesters (maximum of 18 credits) must secure the endorsement of their Graduate Program Director.
+Graduate students in part-time degree programs may routinely register for up to nine (9) credits each fall, spring, and summer semester, and four (4) credits during the winter session.

 A graduate student may make course changes (both add and drop) during the first ten class days of the semester without penalty or any indication on the transcript.
 Such changes are made using SPIRE.
 Courses may be dropped following that deadline; however, the grade of Drop (DR) will be recorded from the third to the eighth week of the semester.
 A grade of Withdraw Passing (WP) or Withdraw Failing (WF) will be recorded after the eighth week of the semester.
 Course changes from the third week until the end of the semester require the instructor's approval and the date last attended for any course withdrawal.